zachbrown509/CLPS0950/README.md

+Our final version of the project is called project24march.m

+(We struggled a lot with github, something about one of our computer's not having access to something)

 We spent quite a bit of time working on this project.
 We decided to create a coffee/personality quiz because one of us loves coffee and the other doesn't drink it but likes the coffee vibe.

 We spent the first few days planning out our code on paper because we agreed that the largest problems we run into with the assesments and exercises is just beginning coding without